Dermatologist's tips for the best skin care to help heal psoriasis.

 Trap and hold moisture in your skin 24/7 by applying a rich moisturizer right after toweling dry from your bath or shower.
 Your skin soaks in water when you bathe.
 Before this water evaporates, you must cover your skin with a moisturizer to lock it in.
 My favorite moisturizers for psoriasis are Am Lactin Cream or Lotion (with the AHA lactic acid) or my Glycolic Acid Body Lotion (with the AHA glycolic acid).
 AHA's help to remove the thick scale of psoriasis.

 These products also trap moisture to the skin.
 AHAs can be irritating of skin is sensitive or open.
-To avoid this alternate the AHA product with a deeply hydrating product such as my Natural Face and Body Butter or Natural Face and Body Lotion.
+To avoid this alternate the AHA product with a deeply hydrating product such as my Natural Face and Body Lotion.
 These are hypoallergenic and very healing for psoriasis.

 Skin Care Tip 2 to Heal Psoriasis: Use skin care products with tar.